-We’re happy to report back that, thanks to our generous supporters, this big repair project has been undertaken in time for the torrential monsoon rains which come in late June.
+We’re happy to report back that, thanks to our generous supporters, this big repair project was completed just in time before the torrential monsoon rains which started at the end of June.

 Dolma Ling Nunnery was built 20 years ago and is home to about 200 nuns and 20 staff members.
 Unfortunately, there are no main sewer lines or sewage treatment in the area of the nunnery so the nuns must rely on a system of septic tanks throughout the large campus to manage all the toilet and bathroom grey water.

 Two of the tank installations began leaking and required urgent attention.
 A very heavy monsoon in the summer of 2017 caused the mortar in the retaining walls to break down.
 The problem became really apparent In November 2017, when the nunnery was hosting the annual inter-nunnery debate called the Jang Gonchoe.
 With hundreds of nuns from 8 nunneries attending this month-long event, the population of Dolma Ling doubled.